rackerlabs/devsite/source/_posts/2014-07-24-i-have-a-cloud-dot-dot-dot-now-what-part-1-building-a-3-tier-webapp.markdown

 for the frontend and webserver nodes made available via Orchestration.

 In addition to resource types, we can define properties such as the flavor hardware profile to utilize for the VM.
-We can even extend the resources by retrieving parameters for the default VM image to use and the names of the servers, as well as pass in custom init scripts that execute after the VM has been instantiated - this showcases the ability to create relationships with other components established in the template.
+We can even extend the resources by retrieving parameters such as the default VM image to use, the names of the servers, as well as pass in custom init scripts with parameters of other Heat resources that execute after the VM has been instantiated - this showcases the ability to create relationships with other components established in the template.